MattNikonorov/News-Headlines.py/README.md

 This is the repository for these tutorials: https://dev.to/code_jedi/scrape-news-headlines-with-python-1go6, https://dev.to/code_jedi/create-a-wordcloud-of-news-headlines-in-python-5549.

-`scraper.py` can scrape and display all news headlines from BBC news.
+`scraper.py` can scrape and display all of today's news headlines from BBC news.

-`main.py` can scrape all news headlines from BBC news as well as create a wordcloud of those news headlines.
+`main.py` can scrape all of today's news headlines from BBC news as well as create a wordcloud of those news headlines.